 The LOM Risk Assessment considers aspects and impacts of business activities at a strategic level.
 These risk assessments cover the life of mine risks associated with each operation.
-The outcomes of the LOM Risk Assessment are used in conjunction with the Tahmoor Coal E&C BBRA and Mine BBRA to develop the annual capital and operational budget and the associated work schedule.
+The outcomes of the LOM Risk Assessment are used in conjunction with the Tahmoor Coal E&C BBRA to develop the annual capital and operational budget and the associated work schedule.
+Existing or proposed management controls are identified to reduce the risk of impacts on the environment and community.
+The need for any new (or modifications to existing) approvals is also identified during this process.